intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 These are all problems that involve needing to separate out which information is seen at different steps of protocol interaction, or between different participants in a protocol.
-In order to protect user privacy, it is therefore particularily important to separate user identity (who) from user actions (what) whenever possisble.
+In order to protect user privacy, it is therefore particularily important to separate user identity (who) from user actions (what) whenever possible.

 Several working groups in the IETF are working on solutions in this space, including OHAI, MASQUE, Privacy Pass, and PPM.
 One commonality between these is that they